 Charging the insurer for more services than the patient needs is another common type of medical fraud.
 This practice includes both providing unnecessary services and charging for services that were never even performed.
 The intentional charging for excessive services can be difficult to detect, since it often occurs unintentionally as the result of poor billing practices.
 Healthcare facilities should have processes in place that effectively capture the charge for each service, although this isn't always the case.

-We can help your back office avoid these type of billing errors.
+We can help your back office to avoid medical billing errors.
 We are a national leader in medical billing, coding and auditing.
-Contact us at 770-666-0470 or email at firstname.lastname@example.org to find out more about what we can do for you.
+Contact us at 770-666-0470 or email at email@example.com to find out more about what we can do for you.